Entanglement Renyi entropies in holographic theories: Holographic entanglement entropies

 The Ryu-Takayanagi (RT) conjecture is a proposed formula for the EE of a given spatial region $A$ in certain states of holographic field theories whose dual gravitational theory is classical Einstein gravity (possibly with matter).
 Specifically, the proposal concerns states that admit a description as static classical solutions in the dual theory, such as the vacuum and thermal states.\footnote{Possible generalizations to time-dependent states were proposed in \cite{Hubeny:2007xt}.} We work in a fixed constant-time (i.e.\ timelike-Killing-field orthogonal) slice of the bulk.
 The conjecture states that

 where $m_A$ is the minimal-area surface in the bulk that is homologous to $A$, i.e.\ such that there exists a region $r_A$ with $\partial r_A = A\cup m_A$.
-(We use the term ``homologous" loosely, given that $A$ is not generally closed.
-This topological condition was originally suggested by Fursaev \cite{Fursaev:2006ih}, and plays a crucial role in several checks of the proposal.)
+(As we will see, this topological condition plays a crucial role in several checks of the proposal.)
 The area is evaluated with respect to the Einstein-frame metric.

 An interesting question, assuming the RT formula is valid, is how it gets corrected by quantum effects and by higher-derivative (e.g.\ $\alpha'$) corrections to the classical action in the bulk.
 Quantum effects presumably lead to $G_{\rm N}$ corrections to \eqref{RT} (starting at order $G_{\rm N}^0$), although a specific form has not been proposed.
-In the presence of higher-derivative corrections to the classical bulk action, it is expected, based on consistency with black-hole entropy (discussed below), that in the formula \eqref{RT} the area is replaced by Wald's black-hole entropy formula \cite{Wald:1993nt} (or at least some functional that coincides with it on horizons).
+On the other hand, in the presence of higher-derivative corrections to the classical bulk action, it is expected that the EE is given by minimizing a corrected geometrical functional; based on consistency with black-hole entropy (discussed below), the functional should coincide with Wald's black-hole entropy formula \cite{Wald:1993nt} when evaluated on a horizon.